-Experiencing disappointment, for example, can make it difficult to feel motivated.
+Experiencing disappointment, for example, can make it challenging to feel motivated.
 If your goal is to work in a new industry and you were passed over for a job, you may find that your motivation declines, at least for a short time.
 Practicing self-care and focusing on your needs can help you overcome those feelings.
-When you’re ready, you can start implementing some of the motivational tips above to put more energy toward your goal.
+When you're ready, you can start implementing the motivational tips above to put more energy toward your goal.

 Put in the work

-Develop your own motivational practices
+Develop your motivational practices

 Listening to a motivational song or podcast.